AnthonyOhimor/TeamProject/Update.md

 The team has been assigned roles and have put together personal plans to ready us for development.<br>
 ![Alternative Image](https://cdn.discordapp.com/attachments/905913951559221308/947806645185028126/Sci_Fi_Button_With_Case.png)<br>

-The team has been assigned roles and have put together personal plans to ready us for development.<br>

 ![Alternative-image](https://cdn.discordapp.com/attachments/907268700757975081/956994318005075968/Space_Elements_2.png)